k2view-academy/K2View-Academy/articles/28_cassandra_loader/03_loader_configuration.md

 <tbody>
 <tr>
 <td width=250px>SINGLE</td>
 <td width=650px>Default.
-Every query submitted to the loader will be executed.</td>
+Every query submitted to the loader is executed.</td>
 </tr>
 <tr>
 <td>BATCH</td>
-<td>The loader will execute statements in batches, the batch size is set by the BATCH_SIZE property from config.ini or iifConfig.ini.</td>
+<td>The loader executes statements in batches, the batch size is set by the BATCH_SIZE property in the config.ini or iifConfig.ini.</td>
 </tr>
 <tr>
 <td>TOKEN_AWARE_BATCH</td>
-<td>The loader will execute statements in batches, the statements will be grouped to batches by token to improve performance, the batch size is set by the BATCH_SIZE property from config.ini or iifConfig.ini.</td>
+<td>The loader executes statements in batches, the statements are grouped into batches by a token to improve performance, the batch size is set by the BATCH_SIZE property in the config.ini or iifConfig.ini.</td>
 </tr>
 </tbody>
 </table>

-Note that for the testing purpose it is possible to disable the writing into the Cassandra DB.
-It is controlled by the IS_NOP loader's configuration parameter.
+Note that writing into the Cassandra DB can be disabled for testing purposes.
+This is controlled by the IS_NOP loader's configuration parameters.

 ### Work by Priority

-The loader configuration works by the following priority:
+Configuration of the loader is according to the following priority:

 - Batch_process
   - Look for **[LU type]_batch_process_loader** section.